 Edge Support Test

 Edge support is a bit of a mixed bag.
-Sitting edge support is good, but not great.
+Sitting edge support is fair, but not particularly good.
 However, lying edge support is excellent.

 Max Sinkage